RomanLut/hx-esp32-cam-fpv/README.md

 It is possible to overclock **ov2640** sensor in **Camera Settings** to enable 40Fps in 640x360, 640x480 and 800x456 modes, however it is not garantied to work.
 If it does not work - try with another sensor.

 **ov2640** is Ok for day but has much worse light sensitivity and dynamic range compared to **ov5640** in the evening.
-This and next video are made with almost the same light conditions:
+This and next video are made in almost the same light conditions:

 800x456 30fps 26Mbit with ov2640 camera 120 degree lens: